rhertzog/distro-tracker/docs/design.rst

 -------------------

 The PTS retrieves package information from a set of user-defined repositories.
-Admin users can add new :class:`pts.core.models.Repository` instances through the admin panel.
-Information from repositories is updated by the task :class:`pts.core.retrieve_data.UpdateRepositoriesTask` and it emits events based on changes found in the repositories.
+Admin users can add new :class:`distro_tracker.core.models.Repository` instances through the admin panel.
+Information from repositories is updated by the task :class:`distro_tracker.core.retrieve_data.UpdateRepositoriesTask` and it emits events based on changes found in the repositories.

-Additional tasks are implemented in :class:`pts.core.retrieve_data` which use those events to store pre-calculated (extracted) information ready to be rendered in a variety of contexts (webpage, REST, RDF, etc.).
+Additional tasks are implemented in :class:`distro_tracker.core.retrieve_data` which use those events to store pre-calculated (extracted) information ready to be rendered in a variety of contexts (webpage, REST, RDF, etc.).

-The PTS also updates the list of existing pseudo packages by using the vendor-provided function :func:`get_pseudo_package_list <pts.vendor.skeleton.rules.get_pseudo_package_list>`.
+The PTS also updates the list of existing pseudo packages by using the vendor-provided function :func:`get_pseudo_package_list <distro_tracker.vendor.skeleton.rules.get_pseudo_package_list>`.

-All retrieved data can be accessed by using the models found in :mod:`pts.core.models`.
+All retrieved data can be accessed by using the models found in :mod:`distro_tracker.core.models`.
 Refer to that module's documentation for convenient APIs for interacting with the extracted information.

 Data model